zambari/HarmonicClock/README.md

 [https://www.youtube.com/watch?v=DKcpQGguL5g](https://www.youtube.com/watch?v=DKcpQGguL5g)

 There is no schematic as such, as the board was just soldered on a stripboard without much thought, but its simple enough to figure out.
+Leds are driven via three shift registers connected in serial.
 Features of the firmware are: parsing midi notes, controlling note flashing and fades, interface control.
 There is simple midi processing routnie drafted but it doesn't do anything terribly useful at the moment.
 Pull requests welcome

 ![Screenshot](demo_video_screenshots/2019-07-07_22_03_15-Window.png)